 Stratasys has established a reputation for producing some of the best looking 3D printers around, and this tradition unquestionably carries over to the Fortus 250MC.
-Dark grey and white acrylic panels cover all sides of the enclosed chamber to form an excellent, prim summation of its parts that bleeds precision-oriented industrial production.
+Dark grey and white acrylic panels cover all sides of the enclosed chamber to form an amazing, prim summation of its parts that bleeds precision-oriented industrial production.

 With a footprint measuring in at a commanding 838 mm x 737 mm x 1143 mm and a total weight of 326 lbs, the Fortus 250MC would nestle into the hallowed halls of a design workshop at MIT with ease alongside other high tech devices.
-Such is the extent of its visual appeal and imposing profile especially when sitting atop the optional cabinet that Stratasys offers alongside the Fortus 250MC.
-It is, however, far more compact than similar industrial grade printers but with all the high-end technology and accuracy still intact.
+Such is the extent of its visual appeal and imposing profile particularly when sitting atop the optional cabinet that Stratasys offers alongside the Fortus 250MC.
+It is, however, far more convenient than similar industrial grade printers but with all the high-end technology and accuracy still intact.